-63. Section 12 sets out that the purpose of the duties established in sections 10 and 11 is to protect and improve the environment and contribute to sustainable development.

-64. Subsection (2) provides a definition of the environment for the purposes of subsection (1).
+- 70. Section 12 sets out that the purpose of the duties established in sections 10 and 11 is to protect and improve the environment and contribute to sustainable development. - 71.
+Subsection (2), read together with subsection (3), provides a definition of the environment for the purposes of subsection (1).